A survey of communication professionals across 21 industries has shown businesses are making changes to the way they operate post-COVID.

 This move also reflects the current economic climate where many businesses are operating with tighter marketing budgets.

-Communications the key for surviving the pandemic
+Communication is the key to surviving the pandemic

 The survey showed that many industries are realising how important planned communications are when it comes to surviving difficult times.